|About this course:|

 This module will assume you have knowledge of working with young people that is equivalent to successful study of Working with young people: an introduction (E108).
 Before you start this module, you may find it helpful to collect together your E108 assignments and your work on significant activities which may be contained in your E108 notebook.

 If you haven’t studied E108, then you will need to familiarise yourself with the E108 study materials as specific extracts from the materials are referred to throughout.

 In addition, it would be helpful to ensure that you are confident using the internet and basic office applications such as word processing.

 As a student of The Open University, you should be aware of the content of the Module Regulations and the Student Regulations which are available on our Essential documents website.

-You will need to make use of a personal computer and the internet.
-The study materials are available in Adobe Portable Document Format (PDF).
+Written transcripts of any audio or video components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader.
-Other alternative formats of the study materials may be available in the future.
+Other alternative formats of the module materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

 If you have particular study requirements please tell us as soon as possible, as some of our support services may take several weeks to arrange.
 Visit our Services for disabled students website for more information, including:

-This course makes extensive use of the E108 (or E131) study materials, including audio-visual materials.
+This module makes extensive use of the E108 study materials, including module reader and audio-visual materials.